f3yis4yo/f3yis4yo/README.md

 👋Hi, I'm Feyisayo Olugbenga

-I'm a self-taught data analyst working as a freelancer.
-I have a keen interest in modeling, wrangling, and solving data problems, as well as story telling.
+I am a skilled and analytical data analyst with a passion for extracting meaningful insights from complex datasets.
+I have developed a strong proficiency in data manipulation, statistical analysis, and data visualization.
 Outside of work, I enjoy...

 ⚽ Playing football and watching Chelsea FC (The best club in the world.) 📚 Reading ✍️📝Writing